fbeauKmi/update_klipper_and_mcus/README.md

 **Q: Does UKAM update Katapult ?** \
 A : No, there's no point to update the bootloader.

+**Q: Why does UKAM show that an error occurred, but the flash seemed to work?** \
+A : In USB mode, `dfu-util` always returns an error code, even if flash is successful.
+There's no way to get rid of this error.
+You can use another flashing method (_ie katapult_) to counterwork the error.

 ## TODO
 Not to much, the script works.
 If you have any suggestions feel free to contact me on Voron discord @fboc